2016 Monaco GP2 Series round: Feature race

 The race started in warm weather of 22 C and a track temperature of 34 C at 11:15 Central European Summer Time (CEST) (UTC+2) on 27 May.
 Sirotkin made a slow start, allowing fellow front-row starter Nato to brake later than him and claim the lead into Sainte Devote corner.
 Sirtokin then repelled a challenge from King over second place.
 The field avoided incident on the first lap and the top three of Sirotkin, Nato and King pulled away from the fourth-placed Evans over the next few laps.
 On lap six, the first mandatory pit stops to change tyres were made by Giovinazzi, Ghiotto, Pic and Kirchhöfer in the lower end of the order.
 Meanwhile, Nato set consecutive fastest laps to give himself a lead of 1.2 seconds over Sirotkin at the start of lap 10.
 King was distanced by Nato and Sirotkin by lap 11 as Sirotkin made an error and cut the Novelle Chicane, losing time.
 Rowland was challenging the slower Evans who straight-lined the Novelle Chicane at the exit of the tunnel to keep the position.
 Evans was subsequently issued a five-second time penalty on the 20th lap after the stewards deemed him to have gained an illegal advantage.

 Norman Nato (pictured in 2012) came second after he lost the feature race win to Artem Markelov in the last ten laps of the event.

 Meanwhile, another VSC was triggered on lap 18 when Gasly was trying to recover ground and mounted the back of Eriksson's car at La Racasse corner, which would ultimately result in Eriksson's retirement and debris was left on the track.
 Gasly was consequently forced to enter the pit lane to have his front wing replaced.
 The VSC was soon lifted after the debris was cleared from the circuit.
 At the restart, Rowland quickly displaced Evans and charged after the leading trio of Nato, Sirotkin and King.
 More drama came on lap 23 when Latifi was battling Markelov for seventh and got distracted.
 This caused Latifi to clip the barrier alongside the circuit in the tunnel and retired in the pit lane with a bent front-left suspension.
+This allowed Markelov to run without aerodynamic turblence affecting him and set a string of laps that were similar to that set by the race leaders.
 Then, as Sirotkin was quickly catching Nato, his car got into an uncontrolled sideways manoeuvre after clipping the kerb too hard at the exit of La Piscine turn and hit the wall for the second successive feature race.
 Another VSC was activated to allow for general cleanup and racing resumed on lap 24.
 On the next lap, a third VSC was required when Jeffri crashed at La Rascasse corner.
 The VSC was lifted on lap 26.
 Competitive action lasted for three laps until a fourth VSC came about after King struck the barrier; he drove to the pit lane to retire.